xjw1001001/IGCrebuild/docs/tut00/main.rst

 This section defines some shapes and sizes of parts of the scenario.

     scene.node_count : integer
-        Number of nodes in the branching timeline.
+        The number of nodes in the branching timeline.

-        In our example we have one node at each endpoint of the interval.
+        In our example we don't really have a branching timeline.
+        Instead we have an interval with two endpoints.

     scene.process_count : integer
-        Number of distinct stochastic processes in the model.
+        The number of distinct stochastic processes in the model.

-        In our example we have only a single edge.
-        Because each edge is associated with only one stochastic process, the process count in our example is 1.
+        The continuous-time Markov process in our example is homogeneous, so we don't need to define more than one process.

     scene.state_space_shape : 1d array of integers
         The sizes of the state space space of each variable in the multivariate process.

-        Our multivariate process has only a single variable so it is really a univariate process.
-        This variable is binary so the size of its state space is 2.
+        Our multivariate process has only a single variable with has state space {0, 1} so the size of its state space is 2.

+        Note that using jsonctmctree's multivariate notation for states, the two states in our process are written as [0] and [1].
+        These seemingly redundant square brackets are awkward-looking because jsonctmctree was designed for multivariate processes.

-input branching structure
+branching structure
-^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

 .. literalinclude:: in00.json
    :language: json